beaconTau/beaconroot/README.md

 ---

-If you need to convert raw data, you should configure (make configure or ccmake) and enable LIBNUPHASE_SUPPORT.
-If libnuphase is in NUPHASE_INSTALL_DIR you can leave LIBNUPHASE_PATH empty, otherwise you should set it properly.
+If you need to convert raw data, you should configure (make configure or ccmake) and enable LIBBEACON_SUPPORT.
+If libbeacon is in BEACON_INSTALL_DIR you can leave LIBBEACON_PATH empty, otherwise you should set it properly.